WinLesh/simple_shell/README.md

 You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker
 GitHub
 *There should be one project repository per group.
 If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
 Add your partner as a collaborator. *

+tasks
+0Write a beautiful code that passes the Betty checks

+1Write a UNIX command line interpreter.

+Usage: simple_shell
+Your Shell should:

+Display a prompt and wait for the user to type a command.
+A command line always ends with a new line.
+The prompt is displayed again each time a command has been executed.
+The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
+The command lines are made only of one word.
+No arguments will be passed to programs.
+If an executable cannot be found, print an error message and display the prompt again.
+Handle errors.
+You have to handle the “end of file” condition (Ctrl+D) You don’t have to:

+use the PATH
+implement built-ins
+handle special characters : ", ', `, \, *, &, #
+be able to move the cursor
+handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it… 2Simple shell 0.1 +

+Handle command lines with arguments
+4Simple shell 0.3 +

+Implement the exit built-in, that exits the shell
+Usage: exit
+You don’t have to handle any argument to the built-in exit

+3Simple shell 0.2 +

+Handle the PATH
+fork must not be called if the command doesn’t exist 5Simple shell 0.4 +

+Implement the env built-in, that prints the current environment